illinois-cs241/illinois-cs241.github.io/_posts/2016-03-05-overworked-interns.md

 make
 {% endhighlight %}

-will create the `good_companies` and `bad_companies` executable.
+will create the `good_company` and `bad_company` executable.
-For both the `good_companies` and `bad_companies` executable you can execute them with 2 required arguments and 3rd optional argument as follows:
+For both the `good_company` and `bad_company` executable you can execute them with 2 required arguments and 3rd optional argument as follows:

 {% highlight bash %}
-./bad_companies 5 6 100000
+./bad_company 5 6 100000
 {% endhighlight %}